ChildOfJustice/UniFileShare-Core/README.md

 * open terminal in root dir and run `echo 'export PATH="/home/sardor/.ebcli-virtual-env/executables:$PATH"' >> ~/.bash_profile && source ~/.bash_profile`.
 * run `eb init`.
 * run `eb create --single`.
-* add to default security group new inboud rule, which accepts all traffic from elasticBeanstalk's security group.
+* `add to default security group a new inboud rule for PostgreSQL` OR add to default security group new inboud rule, which accepts all traffic from elasticBeanstalk's security group.
 (The one, that was created with Elastic Beanstalk environment, after previous command).
 * run `publish_db` to add manually integrated parts of database.

 Other scripts: